NullixAT/browstorjs/README.md

 await db.set('mykey', 'myvalue') // set a value await db.get('mykey') // get a value
-await db.getUrl('mykey') // get a URL that serves the value from this key (eg.: for images) await db.search((key, value) => { return key.startsWith('mykey') }) // search entries with condition await db.remove('mykey') // remove a single key await db.reset() // clear the database, delete all entries
+await db.getUrl('mykey') // get a URL that serves the value from this key (eg.: for images) await db.getDataUri('mykey') // get a data uri (to use as image src for example) for the value of this key await db.search((key, value) => { return key.startsWith('mykey') }) // search entries with condition await db.remove('mykey') // remove a single key await db.reset() // clear the database, delete all entries